jouwdan/WeatherTop-js/README.md

-WeatherTop Baseline Release
+WeatherTop Release 1
 =========================

-Baseline release of the WeatherTop application
+The first release version of the WeatherTop application